The school principal's guide on how to become a superintendent

 Implement lasting change as a school superintendent

 So how do you become a superintendent?
 Following the outline above will put you on the right track to earning this influential role.

 You’ve been in education long enough to know that it takes dedicated staff at every level to provide quality education to students.
 You also know that it takes an effective leader to drive everyone toward district-wide goals.
 You could be that person, the one who makes education more inclusive and accessible.

 As you continue to gain valuable experience as a principal, you might want to start planning your next step.
 In many cases, that means pursuing additional education.
-To learn more about how you could begin working toward a career that allows you to make a real difference for numerous schools, check out University of Massachusetts Global’s Doctor of Education in Organizational Leadership.
+To learn more about how you could begin working toward a career that allows you to make a real difference for numerous schools, check out UMass Global’s Doctor of Education in Organizational Leadership.

 Become a Student

 Have questions about enrollment, degree programs, financial aid, or next steps?